 Old jails are creepy and I admit I had to psyche myself up to go inside at night on a ghost tour.
 I’m glad I did, though, because it was not nearly as creepy as it could have been.

 The G&G tour had good local history and stopped at a cemetery, the city gates and an old-fashioned drug store and wax museum.
-It shouldn’t surprise you if one of the wax “statues” turns out to be restless spirit or if one of the jail’s former residents shows up to explain that he didn’t do it.
+It shouldn’t surprise you if one of the wax “statues” turns out to be a restless spirit or if one of the jail’s former residents shows up to explain that he didn’t do it.

-The “living” spirits can be a little surprising but aren’t haunted-house creepy.
+The “living” spirits can be a little surprising, but aren’t haunted-house creepy.
 It’s absolutely a kid-friendly ghost tour, but I’d reserve it for kids old enough to not scare too easily or to at least be able to recover from a surprise and enjoy the act.

 • Read more about my experience in St. Augustine.